 Recent Retro & Vintage

-Below are some examples of retro style logo designs we have created from scratch for our clients.
-Please remember, your logo will be completely unique to your business.
+Below are some examples of retro logos that we have created from scratch for our clients.
+Please remember, your vintage logo design will be completely unique to your business.
 These real examples are just to give you an idea of the quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?

-Pop culture’s love affair with all things retro and vintage seems to be an enduring phenomenon, making it worthwhile to learn how to design retro logos.
-With a vintage logo design, you can not only make your logo pop, but you can also create something so instantly recognizable that it becomes a statement as well as a brand.
+First of all, pop culture’s love affair with all things retro and vintage seems to be an enduring phenomenon.
+Making it worthwhile to learn how to design retro logos.
+Furthermore, with a vintage logo design, you can not only make your logo pop, but you can also create something so instantly recognizable that it becomes a statement as well as a brand.

 The ABCs of Retro Design

-The basics of designing a vintage/retro logo are generally the same as with other types.
+For example, the basics of designing a vintage logo design/retro logo are generally the same as with other types.
 Leveraging common sense along with knowledge of your brand, product, and overall idea are the most important aspects.
-You have to begin with a rough outline of the logo.
+First of all, you have to begin with a rough outline of the vintage logo design.
 That is where some designs get hung up, so try to make it an easy-to-follow process: